WebOrigami/origami/Contributing.md

 ## Developing

 Before embarking on a non-trivial feature idea, it's a good idea to solicit feedback from someone.
-Contacting [Jan Miksovsky](https://jan.miksovsky.com) or posting on the [Web Origami room](https://matrix.to/#/%23weborigami:envs.net) are good places to start.
+Contacting [Jan Miksovsky](https://jan.miksovsky.com) or posting on the [Web Origami chat room](https://weborigami.zulipchat.com/login/) are good places to start.

 ### Setup